 You may find our newcomers’ guide helpful for your first meeting.

-When: Every Saturday 2.15pm to 5pm.
+When: Most Saturdays 2.15pm to 5pm.
 No need to book, just turn up, but do check the calendar first.

 Please arrive and settle in your seat from 2.15pm for individual silent meditation.
 Group practice will begin at 2.30pm and doors will close.
 To maintain a concentrated space for practice, please do not drop in later during the session.

 If you would like to attend a similar mindfulness group